The 3rd FERIA Handbook can be found HERE

 14. Co-processing Sargassum with Lignocellulosic Biomass by Hydrothermal Carbonisation: Impacts on Hydrochar Quality., Isabel Smith.,

-Sangeetha Piriya Ramasamy., Andrew Ross., School of Chemical and Process Engineering, Faculty of Engineering and Physical Sciences, University of Leeds, UK
+Sangeetha Piriya Ramasamy., Andrew Ross., University of Leeds, UK